CSL-KU/DeepPicar-v3/README.md

     $ cd inputs
     $ sudo pip3 install .

-Lastly install node.js and serve package to enable web interface

-    $ sudo apt install nodejs npm
-    $ npm i serve

 ## Manual control and Data collection

 To start the backend server

-    $ sudo nice --20 python3 deeppicar.py -w -n 4 -f 30
+    $ sudo nice --20 python3 deeppicar.py -n 4 -f 30

-To start the web client

-    $ npx serve web/dist/

-Using the web client, you can control the car, record and download data, upload the model, and run the DNN

 Keyboard controls
-* **'UpArrow'**: move forward
+A: move forward
-* **'DownArrow'**: move backward
+Z: move backward
-* **'Space'**: stop
+S: stop
-* **'LeftArrow'**: turn left
+J: turn left
+K: center
-* **'RightArrow'**: turn right
+L: turn right
+R: start/stop recording
+D: turn on DNN

 Use the keys to manually control the car.
 Once you become confident in controlling the car, collect the data to be used for training the DNN model.

-The data collection can be enabled and stopped by pressing `Finish` button.
+The data collection can be enabled and stopped by pressing `R`.
 Once recording is enabled, the video feed and the corresponding control inputs are stored in `out-video.avi` and `out-key.csv` files, respectively.
 Later, we will use these files for training.
-It can be downloaded with the download button.
+It can be downloaded using scp commands.

 Each recording attempt with overwrite the previous

-Rename recorded avi and csv files to out-video-XX.avi and out-video-XX.csv where XX with appropriate numbers.

 Compress all the recorded files into a single zip file, say Dataset.zip for Colab.